Chr157i4n/TMC2209_Raspberry_Pi/README.md

 ![wiring diagram](docs/Images/wiring_diagram.png)

-The GPIO pins can be specific when initiating the class
+The GPIO pins can be specific when initiating the class.
+If you test this on a breadboard, make sure to cut off the bottomside of the pins (Vref and DIAG) next to the EN pin, so that they are not shorted trough the breadboard.

 ## Tests